Mortgage Basics #Home Buying #Loan Types

 What Is A Trigger Point?

-No action is required by the borrower when their mortgage hits the trigger rate.
-However, some action is required when it hits the trigger point.
+The borrower does not need to take any action when their mortgage hits the trigger rate; however, some action is required when it hits the trigger point.

 When you’ve eclipsed the trigger rate, the balance owing is higher than the principal on the originally loaned mortgage amount.
 That’s when you’ve hit your trigger point.
 Reaching your trigger point would justify a call from your banking advisor or mortgage professional to remedy the situation.